dashingsoft/pyarmor/docs/advanced.rst

     # both of options --exact and --no-runtime are required
     pyarmor obfuscate --restrict 1 --exact --no-runtime pub_foo.py

-The other solution is to obfuscate system module :mod:`threading` or some modules in package :mod:`multiprocessing` with mode 1.
+The third solution is to obfuscate system module :mod:`threading` or some modules in package :mod:`multiprocessing` with mode 1.
 Make sure the caller is obfuscated.

 .. _repack pyinstaller bundle with obfuscated scripts: